 Ticket fee: RM5

-Next, head to the National Mosque situated 10 minutes away from National museum.
+Join a free one hours guided tour available for visitors!
+Next, head to the National Mosque situated 10 minutes away from the National Museum.

 Learn more about Islam at the National Mosque

-The mosque is also easily accessible with it only being 1 kilometer away from Lake Gardens and 1.2 kilometers away from KLCC.
+The mosque is also easily accessible with it only being 1 kilometre away from Lake Gardens and 1.2 kilometres away from KLCC.

 Opening hours: 06:30AM – 13:00PM, 14:30PM – 16:00PM, 17:30PM – 19:00PM.